ddottyler/CV/README.md

 - Consistently hit and exceeded event revenue targets - setting new revenue records on 6 out of 8 of the last events
 - Worked in coordination with marketing, DS, sponsorship and operations teams to lead meetings and projects

-## Skills

-#### Team player

-I have worked in big and small organisations and have always found that the key to success is being a supportive team player who constantly looks to contribute positively in any way possible.
-This was key in the events world which are extremely deadline driven which often rely on coordination between multiple teams and stakeholder groups.

-#### Fast learner

-Having been at my first company for only 4 months, I was given responsibility for the key portfolio because of the aptitude and success that I had demonstrated in the short time I had spent there.
-This encouraged me to continue to learn and develop my skills and, ultimately, grow the value of the portfolio in the time I was there.

-#### Attention to detail

-During my time in corporate events, I worked closely with marketing teams and wrote a number of articles, all of which required high levels of attention to detail and microscopic proof reading to ensure that everything was ready to be made public.
-In my short coding career to date, it is clear that this is a skill that will be vitally important when putting together programmes.

 ## Education

-#### Makers Academy (November 2020 to March 2021)

-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

 #### University of Southampton (2014 to 2015)